cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 Choosing between a lambda and `std::function` depends on the specific use case: prefer lambdas for performance-sensitive, type-specific, and inline cases, and use `std::function` when flexibility, type erasure, or polymorphism is needed.

-Q: what is type erasure about?
+# what is type erasure about?

 Type erasure is a programming technique used to abstract away specific types and provide a uniform interface.
 This allows code to handle objects of different types in a consistent manner without knowing or depending on the concrete types at compile time.
 Type erasure is particularly useful in designing libraries or APIs that need to work with a wide range of types while providing a single, generic interface.